spinspire/training-content/content/logical-operators.md

     consol.log('One or more of the conditions evaluated to false') }
   ```
+### NOT
   - If you want to negate a condition you prefix it with '!'
   ```javascript
   if(user.role !== 'admin') {
     console.log('user does not have the admin role')